thisisarchimedes/Groot/TestList.md

-[] Simulate transaction and report invalid without broadcasting it [] Can broadcast an invalid transaction (test pass simulation) and report when it failed [] Can boradcast a vaild transaction and report when it is successful [] Can set priority level for a transaction low/medium/high based on current network conditions [] Can re-broadcast if tx failed because PRC provider is down
+[] Simulate transaction and report invalid without broadcasting it [] Can broadcast an invalid transaction (test pass simulation) and report when it failed [] Can boradcast a vaild transaction and report when it is successful [] Can set priority level "fees" for a transaction normal/urgent based on current network conditions [] Can re-broadcast if tx failed because PRC provider is down

 **Refactor**